 Include Headings and Subheadings to Structure Your Blog Posts

-Using headings and subtitles in your blog posts make it more readable.
+Using headings and subtitles in your blog posts makes it more readable.
 They structure your article.

 Many visitors to your website will skim your posts.
 They will use the headings to see what is included in your post and to read the paragraphs that interest them.

 The heading tags run from h1 -> h6.

 The h1 tag is used only once for the title of the post.

 The h2 is for the headings in the post and the h3 and h4 are for subheadings.
 I generally never use the h5 and h6 tags.